oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

 global memory and each output element is written to exactly once in global memory.

-The algorithm is designed to be compatible with a variety of devices that provide at least parallel forward guarantees between work-groups, due to cross-work-group communication.
+The algorithm is designed to be compatible with a variety of devices that provide at least parallel forward progress guarantees between work-groups, due to cross-work-group communication.
 Additionally, it requires support for device USM (Unified Shared Memory).
 It has been verified to be compatible with `Intel® Data Center GPU Max Series
 <https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu/max-series/products.html>`_.